rajveerkhosa/sudokuSolver/README.md

         0 2 8  0 0 0  0 0 0
         ```

-* Once solved, the Sudoku puzzles shall be displayed like this.
+* Once solved, the Sudoku puzzles will be displayed like this.
-    ```
     ++=====================================++
     || 1   7   2 || 5   4   9 || 6   8   3 ||
     ++-----------++-----------++-----------++